cstefanache/cstefanache.github.io/_posts/2016-08-02-gun-db-artificial-knowledge-sharing.md

 ## Gun API ##

 I took the liberty to copy the gun api documentation from the website in order to show the simplicity of interacting with GunDB.
-Every method in the API is natural, self explanatory but powerful when it comes to sync.
+Every method in the API is natural, self explanatory, but powerful when it comes to sync.

 - **constructor**: *var gun = Gun(options)* - Used to creates a new gun database instance;
 - **gun.put(data, callback)**: Used to creates a new gun database instance;